siminsadanandan/perf-infra-ami-packer-terraform/README.md

 For the ease of maintaining multi-region deployment script. we have separate *main .tf* script and associated *variable.tf* file for each region organized in respective folder.
 All the common script for object creations are separated out into common *module* folder.
 Before you run the script you are required to update the *variable.tf* file from the respective region folder.

 Verify these parameters are updated correctly before you run the script...
-- aws_region (update the correct aws region code)
+- aws_region (update the correct aws region code e.g us-east-1)
-- ami_owner (you can get the AMI owner details from the AMI info page)
+- ami_owner (you account id without any dash e.g 415332747309)
-- instance_type (AWS EC2 instance type name)
+- instance_type (AWS EC2 instance type name e.g t2.nano)
 - public_key_path (ssh key's public part, provide name with full path, you require the private part of this key to connect to your EC2 instance)

 > AWS user used to deploy terraform code should have correct permissions to create/delete/update EC2, IAM, S3 resources